Skip to main content

 Overview

-Over the course of the 4 years, you will study the first term of each year on campus at Queen Mary, learning alongside other students.
+You will study the first term of each year on campus at Queen Mary, learning alongside other students.

-Hear from some of PwC's current employees.
+Hear from some of PwC's current apprentices.

 How to apply